msikkema/gel-library-ls/readme.md

-# Gel Library LS
+# ReachOut's Gel Library LS

-This is a Lerna and Storybook version of the component library.
+This is a Lerna and Storybook version (hence the LS) of the Bit.dev component library used by ReachOut.

 ## Requirements
 - Yarn